NCAR/DemoChemMapping/README.md

 #### Photolysis

 In yet another cruel twist of fate, photolysis rates are not tied to specific chemical species, but to specific reactions.
-For example, ozone undergoes two different photolysis reactions with different products and different rates.
-For example, rates for both of these are examined in the science literature:
+For example, ozone undergoes two different photolysis reactions with different products and different rates that are part of most chemical mechanisms:

 ```
 O3 + hv -> O(3P) + O2